glouppe/info8010-deep-learning/lecture1.md

 This estimate is *unbiased* and can be used for finding a good enough approximation of $f\_\*$.
 This results into the **empirical risk minimization principle**:
 $$f\_\*^{\mathbf{d}} = \arg \min\_{f \in \mathcal{F}} \hat{R}(f, \mathbf{d})$$

+???

+What does unbiased mean?

+=> The expected empirical risk estimate (over d) is the expected risk.

 ---